yosephdev/tigray.ternafit.org/docs/support.md

 We are grateful to the following generous individuals who have supported our mission:

-- **Individual Supporters** - $2,400 (from kind individuals)
+- **Individual supporters** - $2,400 total

-*Note: TernaFit operates as a volunteer-driven initiative with minimal funding.
-Your support helps cover essential hosting and operational costs.*

 ### Current Monthly Supporters

-We're building our community of monthly supporters.
-Join us today!
+Join our growing community of monthly supporters from around the world.

-*Your recurring support helps us maintain and expand this free educational resource.*

 [View Full Supporter List →](supporters.md){ .md-button .md-button--outline }